Citrus Heights History

 This Historic Resources Survey was created by historic preservation expert, Carol Roland, to develop the Citrus Heights Historical Resources Survey (PDF).
 The material in the survey was utilized to adopt recommendations regarding the relative significance of historic sites within the community.

-Historical publications relating to the history of Citrus Heights are housed at City Hall.
-View a list of publications here Publications (PDF) and if you are interested in viewing a copy of a certain publication, please contact our City Clerk, Amy Van at email@example.com
+Historical publications relating to the history of Citrus Heights are housed at City Hall; view a list of available Citrus Heights History Publications (PDF).
+If you are interested in viewing a copy of a certain publication, please contact our City Clerk, Amy Van by email.

 The 14 Mile House